jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/2024-03-03-Basic-Tokenizer.md

 ### Pass 3 - Scope validation

-Receives list of scope tokens and validates if the scopes are complete.
-Input must be list of `ParsedTokens` and list of `ScopeTokens`.
-The errors are returned in list of `ParseError`.
+This step **validates the completeness of scope tokens**.
+The input consists of a list of `ParsedTokens` and a list of `ScopeTokens`.
+Any errors encountered during validation are returned as a list of `ParseError` objects.

 ```cpp
 struct ScopeTokenDesc